eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool run();

-Starts the execution of the previously created *Agent*, until it's ended by a user's interrupt or a process error.
+This function starts the execution of the previously created *Agent*, until it's ended by a user's interrupt or a process error.

 ------